 Once your skin is prepped an application of a pre shave oil can help with providing a slick lubrication base to your skin and to further increase follicle pliability.
 Pre shave oils are largely optional and dependent on the wet shavers preference.
 However if you are looking to try one out, we recommend checking out our recent post reviewing the best pre shave oils.

 After pre shave oil application comes the lathering of your shaving cream or soap.
 While there are noticeable difference between the two products , its important that you use a high quality product.
 An inferior cream or soap that comes from a aerosol can won’t be doing you any favors.
 In fact a can of shaving cream will likely dry out your skin due to the harsh chemicals contained within the product.
-If you are thinking about investing in a shaving cream for the first time, we rate some of the highest quality ones on the market today (hint: Taylor of Old Bond Street won).

 Prior to applying any quality shave cream, you should be using a badger hair brush as it will help keep your whiskers on edge along with providing a gentle pre exfoliation.
 This pre exfoliation provided by the badger hair brush will help to loosen dirt and bacteria from the depth of your pores.
 If your budget allows, you should invest in a silvertip badger brush for the highest level of performance like this brush by Parker.

 Most importantly, a quality silvertip brush will help to whip up a lather that leaves a lofty cushion along with a slick lubricated base allowing the razor to gently glide and cut the hair.

 Now on to the most important aspect – the shave.
 When doing your first pass, you are going to want to go with the grain.
 Prior to lathering and shaving, map out the hairs on your face to see which direction they are going – this app is extraordinarily helpful in charting your whisker growth directions.